ubghacking/ubghacking.github.io/_posts/2023-05-17-gitbook-for-notes.md

 <h3>Customization</h3>

-I did not heavily customize my GitBook, but there is no default way to collapse pages by default.
+I did not heavily customize my GitBook, but there is no default way to collapse chapters by default.
 To fix this, I installed a plugin, "collapsible-chapters".
 I also wanted to use tags in my GitBook wiki.
 This is completed by creating a `book.json` file in the root of your GitBook directory, in my case, `/opt/gitbook-wiki`.
-Mine has the following:
+To use the `tags` plugin, you will need to make an empty `tags.md` file in your root directory.
+My `book.json` looks like the following:

 {% highlight bash linenos %}
 {